 Nemesia is the genus of a variety of pretty flowering plants including some perennials and some sub-shrubs.
 All feature flowers with two “lips” and simple, opposite leaves.

 These are easy plants to love, and many gardeners who have a few plants in the backyard decide that they would like more.
-While you can grow nemesia from seed, many ask: “Can I propagate nemesia cuttings?”
+While you can grow nemesia from seed, many ask: “Can I propagate nemesia cuttings?”.
 Yes, it is entirely possible to start growing nemesia from cuttings.

-Nemesia cutting propagation involves clipping stems from growing nemesia plants and putting the cut stems in soil until they root.
+Nemesia cutting propagation involves clipping stems from growing nemesia plants and putting the cut stems in the soil until they root.
 At that point, they form a new plant.
 You can start growing nemesia from cuttings without killing the original plant.